-- 2.1 As a vital part of the graduate training program in chemistry, all graduate students are required to be engaged in a training assignment each term.
+As a vital part of the graduate training program in chemistry, all graduate students are required to be engaged in a training assignment each term.
 These assignments vary according to the needs and professional aspiration of the student and increase in responsibility as the student progresses.
 They are designed to supplement the more formal course work by a variety of pre-professional activities such as assisting in research and teaching, under staff supervision.
 The amount of time required of the student varies from 10 to 20 hours a week, depending upon his or her level of progress and type of assignment.
 The purpose of these assignments is to expose the student to some of the types of activities in which he or she ultimately will be engaged after receipt of the degree.

-Students from outside the United States may be excused from the training requirement because of their different purposes and needs. - 2.2 Orientation Program - 2.2a Because most new graduate students will receive a teaching assignment and because few new graduate students have any training in teaching methods, the chemistry department conducts an approximately 12 hour orientation program.
+2.2 Orientation Program

+- 2.2a Because most new graduate students will receive a teaching assignment and because few new graduate students have any training in teaching methods, the chemistry department conducts an approximately 12 hour orientation program.
 In addition, a Teaching Assistant Handbook is given to all entering graduate students. - 2.2b The program will address such topics as: conducting a recitation section, conducting a laboratory section, examination, grades, and how to handle cheating.
 In addition certain physical facilities will be discussed such as the general chemistry office and the resource room.
 Finally, advanced graduate students will lead small group practice sessions. - 2.2c Teaching assignments will be made a few days before classes meet.
 Usually the professor in charge of each course will hold a staff meeting later that day.
 All graduate instructors must attend this first staff meeting. - 2.3 Students must have a minimum graduate index of 2.5/4.0 at the end of the first two semesters of graduate study to continue in the graduate program.
 In exceptional cases students may appeal to the Graduate Studies Committee for a waiver to this requirement.